Our Commitment to Privacy

 - any other purpose directly related to our work and for which you have provided consent (where it is reasonably required by law).

 We don’t rent, sell or exchange your information.
-The types of organisations to whom we normally disclose your personal information include those who help us administer our technology information systems.
+The types of organizations to whom we normally disclose your personal information include those who help us administer our technology information systems.
 Sometimes we may be legally required to disclose your information, for example, to government departments.

 We may also sometimes share non-personal, non-sensitive and de-identified information with research organisations.